dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 Prior to building the image, navigate to deploy/docker/local and open development.ini

 * Modify env.name and indexer.namespace - these values must be globally unique (feel free to just replace the name)
+* Consider changing load_prod_data to load_local_data if you need to load more inserts

 There are two new Make targets that should be sufficient for normal use.
 To build the image locally, ensure your AWS keys are sourced and run::